RiccardoTancredi/GameofLife/README.md

 #### Average pattern lifetime

-In doing so we have to keep in mind that there is the risk of overestimating these results: this is due to the fact that it can happen that "stability" is reached in a few generations

-We also asked ourselves the average time of a particular pattern to be alive.
-We extend the above mentioned analysis on pattern frequency by considering as occurrency: if a pattern appears in a particular position _(x, y)_ and with a particular chirality for $m$ consecutive time steps we just count it once with a lifetime of $m$(instead of counting it $m$ times as before).
+We also investigate the average time of a particular pattern to be alive.
+We extend the analysis on pattern frequency by considering a new definition of occurrency: if a pattern appears in a particular position _(x, y)_ and with a particular _chirality_ for $m$ consecutive time steps, we just count it only once with a lifetime of $m$ (instead of counting it $m$ times as before).
 Doing this, we have estimated the average lifetime of each pattern.

 | dimension |   block | bee_hive |    loaf |    boat |    ship |     tub |    pond | blinker |    toad |  beacon |
 | :-------- | ------: | -------: | ------: | ------: | ------: | ------: | ------: | ------: | ------: | ------: |